MHasan1234/Recruitment-Management-System/README.md

   "companyName": "Tech Corp"
 }

 GET /admin/job/:job_id

-Fetches details for a single job, including a list of applicants.
+Fetch details for a single job, including the list of applicants.

 GET /admin/applicants

-Fetches a list of all users with the Applicant user type.
+Fetch all users with the Applicant role.

 GET /admin/applicant/:applicant_id

-Fetches the detailed profile of a specific applicant, including their parsed resume data.
+Fetch the detailed profile of a specific applicant, including parsed resume data.